About Solar Decathlon

 Affected the lives of nearly 17,000 collegiate participants

-Expanded to currently include 65 participating teams and nearly 10,000 students in three competitions around the world: Solar Decathlon Europe 2012, Solar Decathlon China 2013, and the U.S. Department of Energy Solar Decathlon 2013
+Expanded to include an additional 81 teams and more than 12,000 students in three competitions around the world: Solar Decathlon Europe, Solar Decathlon China 2013, and the U.S. Department of Energy Solar Decathlon

 Educated the public about the benefits, affordability, and availability of clean energy solutions by generating widespread media coverage and harnessing digital tools to reach tens of millions of people.